hwayne/learntla-v2/docs/core/pluscal.rst

 .. note:: Okay, there's one big gap: while we're trying a lot of different elements, we're only looking at one fixed *length*.
 Maybe there's an issue with 1 or 0-length sequences.
 We'll be able to fix this once we learn about `function sets <function_set>`.

 Now that we have broad state-space coverage, it's time to write some properties.
 In :doc:`the next chapter <invariants>` we'll specify that our checker always gets the correct result.

+.. todo:: {UPDATE} This is the right place to talk about unbound models.

 Summary
 =========